Nico-Curti/plasticity/README.md

 |              |  **Linux**    |  **MacOS**    |  **Windows**  |
 |:------------:|:--------------|:--------------|:--------------|
 | **Script**   | `./build.sh`  | `./build.sh`  | `./build.ps1` |

-if you are working on a Windows machine the correct script to call is the [`build.ps1`](https://Nico-Curti/plasticity/blob/main/build.ps1) with the same command line arguments.

 The `CMake` command line can be customized according to the following parameters: